 1776 Peachtree Building ⋅ This building was the former site of Atlanta’s landmark restaurant, The Coach and Six.
 Habif Properties and its partners renovated and re-tenanted the building before selling the asset to new owners.
 The building continues to remain a landmark on Atlanta’s famous Peachtree Street.

 Garnett St. Lofts ⋅ Buildings at the intersection of Garnett and Pryor Streets in south downtown Atlanta were once part of Atlanta’s thriving garment district but were left abandoned in the 1960’s when manufacturing facilities moved to more modern distribution centers outside the city limits.
-Habif Properties participated in the acquisition of many properties in the garment district and attracted such tenants as Kelly’s Seed and Feed Theater and the downtown party space, Studio Central.
+Habif Properties participated in the acquisition of many properties in the garment district and attracted tenants like Kelly’s Seed and Feed Theater and the downtown party space, Studio Central.
 An entire block of properties controlled by Habif Properties was acquired by the City of Atlanta in 2002 to create the Municipal Court Complex.

 M C Kiser Lofts ⋅ This 3 story historic brick structure at 210 Pryor St in Atlanta was built in 1926 for the M.C Kiser shoe manufacturing facility.
 The property is located one block from City Hall and minutes from the Georgia Capitol, Underground Atlanta and Georgia State University.
 Habif Properties purchased the vacant building and two adjacent structures in 2008.
 After successfully managing and leasing the property for 8 years, the property was sold to Gallman Development Group for conversion to loft apartments.
 The building is now designated as an historic structure insuring it will continue as an icon in south downtown Atlanta.